By-Laws of The Watch Hill Memorial Library & Improvement Society

 Section 1.
 The President shall name such Standing Committees as in the discretion of the President are necessary for the carrying out of the purposes of the Society.
-These Committees shall include:
+These Committees may include:

 1. An Executive Committee made up of all the officers of the Society,

 4. A Library Committee,